In 1977,

 PPP is the plant designation and/or instrument rank.

-Since 1989, acoustic guitars built at our Bozeman, Montana
+Since 1989, acoustic guitars built at the Bozeman, Montana

 1984, the numbers 001-499 show Kalamazoo production, 500-999 show